Treatment of Diabetic Retinopathy

 Experimental treatments that are showing promise for the control of diabetic eye disease involve the use of anti-VEGF drugs.
 These medicines, which are injected into the eye, also are used to treat advanced age-related macular degeneration.

-Another anti-VEGF drug, known as VEGF Trap-Eye, is being co-developed by Regeneron Pharmaceuticals and Bayer HealthCare.
 After promising early study results, the companies announced in April 2011 that Bayer has initiated a late-stage clinical trial of VEGF Trap-Eye in Australia for the treatment of diabetic macular edema.
 The trial also will be conducted in Europe and Japan.

 A second study of VEGF Trap-Eye for the treatment for DME led by Regeneron is expected to begin later in 2011 in the United States, Canada and other countries.
 The companies also are conducting clinical studies of VEGF Trap-Eye (also called Eylea) for the treatment of central retinal vein occlusion (CRVO), a type of eye stroke.
 In November 2011 Eylea gained FDA approval for treatment of neovascular ("wet") macular degeneration.